nestjsx/nest-emitter/README.md

 }
 ```

-and that's it, easy ? now let's Dive in.
+And that's it!
+Easy? now let's dive in.

 ## In Depth